OpenEx-Platform/docs/docs/usage/assets.md

 - **IoT Devices**: Internet of Things (IoT) devices, such as smart thermostats, cameras, or sensors, can also be considered endpoints.

+The **Status** row depends on the time when the asset was last seen.
+If that time is less than 6 hours, the asset is considered active and inactive if not.

 ## Asset groups

 An asset group refers to a collection or grouping of related assets within an organization.
 Asset groups typically share